doitintl/bigquery-grafana/README.md

 ## Adding the DataSource to Grafana

-1. Run the Go file named ‘reverse_proxy.go’ before configuring the Data Source in the Grafana.
+1. Run the Go file named ‘cache_proxy.go’ before configuring the Data Source in the Grafana.
 The file is present in the main plugin directory in one of the following path:
-   /grafana/plugin/bigquery-grafana/reverse_proxy.go  or    /grafana/data/plugin/bigquery-grafana/reverse_proxy.go
+   /grafana/plugin/bigquery-grafana/cache_proxy.go  or    /grafana/data/plugin/bigquery-grafana/cache_proxy.go
    Command to execute (without quote) :
-   ‘go run reverse_proxy.go’
+   ‘go run cache_proxy.go’
 2. Open the side menu by clicking the Grafana icon in the top header.
 3. In the side menu under `Dashboards` you should find a link named `Data Sources`.
 4. Click the `+ Add data source` button in the top header.